Aston Martin V8: DBS V8

 From 1969 through 1972, Aston's flagship model was the DBS V8.
 Though the body and name was shared with the six-cylinder DBS, the V8 sold for much more.
 The body was a modern reinterpretation of the traditional Aston Martin look, with a squared-off grille and four headlights (William Towns admitted that the rear quarters were "borrowed" from the early Ford Mustang).
-Distinguishing features of the V8 model are the larger front air dam, 225/70VR15 tyres and lack of wire wheels, though some six-cylinder DBS cars also used the V8's alloy wheels.
+Distinguishing features of the V8 model are the larger front air dam, it was the first Aston Martin to fit low profile tyres with its 225/70VR15 rubber fitted to alloy wheels - some six-cylinder DBS cars also used the V8's alloys.
 The tail lights were taken from the Hillman Hunter.

 A road test report of the time noted that the car had gained 250 lb in weight with the fitting of the V8 in place of the previously used six-cylinder unit, despite the manufacturer's assurance that the engine weighed only 30 lb more than the older straight-six.
 Other contributions to the weight gain included heavier ventilated brake discs, air conditioning, fatter tyres, a new and stronger ZF gearbox as well as some extra bodywork beneath the front bumper.

 Marek's V8 engine displaced 5340 cc and used Bosch fuel injection.
 Output was not officially released, but estimates center around 315 hp (235 kW).
 The DBS V8 could reach 100 km/h (62 mph) in 7.1 seconds and had a top speed of 242 km/h.
 402 DBS V8s were built.
 A DBS V8 was planned to be used by Roger Moore's character Brett Sinclair in the television show, The Persuaders! but no V8 car was available at that time so a six-cylinder DBS was modified to look like a V8 model for use in the show.